- TradeDay calculates the Maximum Drawdown limit depending on the type of evaluation you purchased.

-• It continues to trail your account growth until it reaches the starting account balance.
+- Trailing max drawdown limits continues to trail your account growth until they reach the starting account balance.

-• Although the the End-Of-Day (EOD) trading account balance is used to calculate your TMD limit each day, the TMD is enforced in real time, actively during the day.
-You cannot go below the TMD limit with an open position during the trading session, if you do the evaluation will be over.
+- These limits are enforced in real time, regardless of how the limit is calculated.
+You cannot go below the max drawdown limit with an open position during the trading session, if you do the evaluation will be over.

 --------